AhmedAlghurabi/My-SLR-Data/README.md

 # Please consider citing our work, if you use our template or methodology:

-Corresponding author @Ahmed Alghurabi @ 2025
+Corresponding author Ahmed Alghurabi @2025
 Thank you